Getting Started

 - "Create a magical forest where Elena trains"

-- "Add more world rules for the magic system"
+- "Add more rules for the magic system"

 - "What should happen in the next scene?"